 A particular Lecture Topic will be considered on a module start date.
-Your assignment is to use the resources provided to master the topic under consideration in preparation for an assessment (exam) on that topic.
-As mentioned above, read the Learning Guide found on Blackboard for guidance on how to approach the material.
-In addition, the Lecture Outline will provide structure and organization for the lecture content and provide room for note taking.
+Your assignment is to use the resources provided to you to begin mastering that topic in preparation for an exam on that topic.
+As mentioned above, read the Learning Guide found on Blackboard for particular guidance on how to approach the material.
+In addition, the Lecture Outline will provide structure and organization for the lecture content and provide room to take notes.
 Supplemental handouts will reinforce and expand on anatomical and physiological topics of particular importance or complexity.
-In the lecture videos, I will walk you through all (with a few exceptions) of the material.
+In the Lecture Videos, I will walk you through all (with a few exceptions) of the material.